tliawi/BMHCmap/README.md

 There are two html pages: index.html, which is the map data editor, and mapDisplay.html, which is the map display engine.

-**Data Files:**
+Data Files:

 	Used by both the data editor and the map display:

-		**bmhcTags.js**
+		bmhcTags.js
-		is just a list of all accepted tags.
-The administrator is free to add tags to this file with a text editor, which permits users of the data editor to use those tags to describe assemblies, and populates the pulldown list of tags in the map display.
+		is a list of all accepted tags.
+This file defines the set of tags that users of the data editor can use to describe assemblies.
+The administrator is free to add tags to this file with any text editor.
+The map display also reads this file to populate its pulldown list of tags.

 	For the data editor:

-		**bmhcData.js**
+		bmhcData.js
 		contains all the information on "assemblies" (congregations, districts, conferences, and etc.) and the various events comprising their histories (their location, membership, affiliations, perhaps some photos, etc.).